iterative/dvc.org/content/docs/command-reference/data/status.md

 a directory, has changes that are being tracked by DVC but is not git-committed yet, and a file `model.pkl` has been deleted from the workspace.
 The `data/features/` directory is modified, but there is no further details to what changed inside.
-The `--granular` flag can provide more information on that.
+The `--granular` option can provide more information on that.

 ## Example: Granular output